-Why we choose to do what we do...?
+Why we choose to do what we do?...

 Vital medical questions need answers, and these answers invariably come at a significant cost.

 Cooper's vision was to change the current trajectory for young sarcoma patients.
 Very early in his treatment for osteosarcoma, he became aware of the disparity that existed between his cancer, and other childhood cancers.
 He also recognised that sarcoma had the propensity to devastate families financially and emotionally, so the requirement for an improved patient journey, and support of families was paramount to a holistic approach.

 Cooper felt a compelling need for change.
 Change in the uncertainty surrounding a sarcoma diagnosis.
 Change in the mortality rates which have not seen improvement for well over three decades, quantifiable change in the treatment options currently available to sarcoma patients, and change in the support offered to patients and their families, The Foundation which proudly bears his name, will follow his vision, and our mission is to raise funding which will directly contribute to the identification and facilitation of clinical trials, and pipeline treatments which are relevant to sarcoma, whilst providing support in an array of ways, to patients and families.
-In doing so, we aim to eventually tick each of the boxes of concern, Cooper identified during his treatment
+In doing so, we aim to eventually tick each of the boxes of concern, which Cooper identified during his treatment.

 CRBF will utilise the vast knowledge and reach of our Board and Executive Committee members, work with government agencies, purpose built cancer institutions, Foundations, cancer organisations and professional bodies, to enhance the team approach required to solve the answers to the questions, currently eluding our most brilliant medical minds.

 From August 2017, CRBF welcomed the Australian Cancer Research Foundation (ACRF) to our fundraising initiative, to broaden the spectrum to include funding toward scientific cancer research equipment, technology and infrastructure.
 These components are a critical component of finding answers to questions that currently elude our most brilliant scientific minds.
-CRBF has since August 2017, contributed over $35,000 to this outstanding Foundation, and we will continue this association in the hope of working closely with an organisation of this calibre, t0 ' get the job done.'
+CRBF has since August 2017, contributed over $40,000 to this outstanding Foundation, and we will continue this association in the hope of working closely with an organisation of this calibre, to ' get the job done.'